Compliments and Concerns

 These insights are helping the Ross Memorial to improve the way it delivers care, every day.

-Each patient care program at the Ross intends to recruit a Patient and Family Experience Partner over the next year to participate in improvement projects.
+We are always looking for interested PEPs.
 Involvement may include having a long-term presence on committees, or it could be a short-term commitment involving the completion of surveys or the review of Hospital information to be sure it is clear and reader-friendly.

 Submit the completed application forms to the RMH Auxiliary’s Director of Volunteer Services via the Information Desk in the Hospital’s main lobby, or email them to email@example.com.